agbales/elliston_project_csv/README.md

 })(console)
 ```

-3) To download, pass the name of the variable (ex: temp1) and the desired file name (ex: ‘elliston_JSON’) as arguments to console.save in the console:
+3) To download, pass the name of the variable (ex: temp1) and the desired file name (ex: ‘elliston’) as arguments to console.save in the console:

-	console.save(temp1, ‘elliston_JSON’)
+	console.save(temp1, ‘elliston’)

 ## Insert WP posts